Marcelo Gallardo: Paris Saint-Germain

 Amid institutional and performance problems in River Plate and a bad streak since his return to the club (including ten red cards in 256 matches), Gallardo began considering offers to return to the French league.
-Parisian club Paris Saint-Germain F.C. and Olympique de Marseille were interested in him, and he chose the former.
+Parisian club Paris Saint-Germain and Marseille were interested in him, and he chose the former.

 PSG had a poor season, nearly relegated to the second division and eliminated from the UEFA Cup.
 After one season with the club, scoring two goals in 13 matches, Gallardo terminated his two-year contract to move to Major League Soccer in the United States.